 The flexitarian diet is the food routine equivalent of that.
 Rather than forcing you to bend to its whims, it can be built around your unique body, goals, and preferences.
 It simply involves basing your eating habits around the following principles:

-• Eating mostly fruits, vegetables, legumes, and whole grains;
+• eating mostly fruits, vegetables, legumes, and whole grains;

-• Focusing on plant-based protein over animal-based protein;
+• focusing on plant-based protein over animal-based protein;

-• Incorporating meat and animal products, but not for every meal; and
+• incorporating meat and animal products, but not for every meal; and

-• Prioritizing nutrient-dense, natural forms of food over ultra-processed ones.
+• prioritizing nutrient-dense, natural forms of food over ultra-processed ones.

 There’s no set or “right” amount of meals or days you have to go without meat or animal products, either.
 Maybe you start with a few meatless meals per week or one meatless day and work your way up to more.
-Maybe you’re already used to some meat-free meals, so you want to go fully veggie every other day.
+Maybe you’re already used to some meat-free meals, so you want to go fully vegetarian every other day.

 You get to choose your own regimen, your own pace, and how far you want to take it.
 The flexitarian world is your (sustainably sourced, ideally plant-based somehow) oyster.